-Chronic suppurative otitis media can result from acute otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
-Symptoms include otalgia, often with systemic symptoms (eg, fever... read more , eustachian tube obstruction, mechanical trauma, thermal or chemical burns, blast injuries, or iatrogenic causes (eg, after tympanostomy tube placement).
-Further, patients with craniofacial abnormalities (eg, Down syndrome, cri du chat syndrome, cleft lip and/or cleft palate, 22q11.2 deletion [also called velocardiofacial syndrome, Shprintzen syndrome, Shprintzen-Goldberg syndrome, and DiGeorge syndrome]) have an increased risk.
+Chronic suppurative otitis media can result from acute otitis media Otitis Media (Acute) , eustachian tube obstruction, mechanical trauma, thermal or chemical burns, blast injuries, or iatrogenic causes (eg, after tympanostomy tube placement).
+Risk is increased in patients with craniofacial abnormalities (eg, Down syndrome Down Syndrome (Trisomy 21) , cri du chat syndrome, cleft lip and/or cleft palate Cleft Lip and Cleft Palate , 22q11.2 deletion [also called velocardiofacial syndrome, Shprintzen syndrome, Shprintzen-Goldberg syndrome, and DiGeorge syndrome DiGeorge Syndrome ]).

-A cholesteatoma is an epithelial cell growth that forms in the middle ear, mastoid, or epitympanum after chronic suppurative otitis media.
-Lytic enzymes, such as collagenases, produced by the cholesteatoma can destroy adjacent bone and soft tissue.
-The cholesteatoma is also a nidus for infection; purulent labyrinthitis, facial paralysis, or intracranial abscess may develop.
+A cholesteatoma is an epithelial cell growth that forms in the middle ear, mastoid, or epitympanum.
+Lytic enzymes, such as collagenases, produced by the cholesteatoma can destroy adjacent bone and soft tissue (including the tympanic membrane).
+The cholesteatoma is also a nidus for infection; purulent labyrinthitis Purulent Labyrinthitis , facial paralysis, or intracranial abscess Brain Abscess may develop.

 Symptoms and Signs of Chronic Suppurative Otitis Media

-Chronic suppurative otitis media usually manifests with conductive hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more and otorrhea Otorrhea Ear discharge (otorrhea) is drainage exiting the ear.
-It may be serous, serosanguineous, or purulent.
-Associated symptoms may include ear pain, fever, pruritus, vertigo, tinnitus, and hearing... read more .
+Chronic suppurative otitis media usually manifests with conductive hearing loss Hearing Loss and otorrhea Otorrhea .
 Pain is uncommon unless an associated osteitis of the temporal bone occurs.
 The tympanic membrane is perforated and draining, and the auditory canal is macerated and littered with granulation tissue.

 Diagnosis of Chronic Suppurative Otitis Media